So many people have been asking this question, Can you use an inflatable hot tub in winter?

 Extra Expenses involved:

-If you do decide to keep your inflatable hot tub going for a while at the beginning of winter, Do bear in mind that because more heat is being transferred from the hot tub and into the cold air and through the ground underneath the tub!
+If you do decide to keep your inflatable hot tub going for a while at the beginning of winter, bear in mind that more heat is being transferred from the hot tub into the cold air and up through the ground underneath the tub!

 This means that it will cost you more money on your electric bill to keep the tub running at your desired temperature unless you take some extra measures to insulate your hot tub ready for the freezing temperatures! ” Is your hot tub worth the investment to you”